-The Company believes that Mr. Akers' experience in assisting diagnostic companies develop infrastructure; including but not limited to general management, product and technology development, and business development will contribute to the Company's development of its own infrastructure and growth as a public company.
+The Company believes that Dr. Akers' experience in developing diagnostic companies; including but not limited to infrastructure, general management, product and technology development, production, quality management systems, engineering, regulatory affairs and business development, will contribute to the Company's development of its own infrastructure and growth as a public company.